A Unified Formulation of Geometry-aware Dynamic Movement Primitives: Validation

 \subsection{Robot experiments}

 We evaluated the proposed approach on a $7$ \ac{dof} Franka Emika Panda robot with two experiments, namely picking from different boxes and refilling a watering can.
 In order to perform these tasks, the robot had to continuously modulate its position, orientation, stiffness, and/or manipulability.
+In real settings, orientation trajectories are often collected from demonstrations with a real robot.
+This requires a preprocessing step to extract unit quaternions from a trajectory of rotation matrices.
+The step is needed because the robot's forward kinematics is typically expressed as a homogeneous transformation matrix~\cite{siciliano2009robotics}.
+Numerical approaches to continuously compute quaternions from rotation matrices may return a quaternion at time $t$ and its antipodal at $t+1$, since antipodal quaternions represent the same rotation.
+The resulting discontinuity can be avoided by checking that the dot product $\boldfrak{q}_t\cdot \boldfrak{q}_{t+1} > 0$ and replacing $\boldfrak{q}_{t+1}$ with $-\boldfrak{q}_{t+1}$ otherwise.